nsklaus/amiwb/README.md

 - menubar:
 	works but very few entries are implemented,
-	"Tools" menu have some entries to launch a few apps (kitty,	xcalc, sublime-text, brave, ..), "Workbench" menu have "Quit AmiWB",
-	"Window" menu have "Clean up" and that's about it for now. menus are not dynamic yet, there's only system menus, app menus substitutions later, if i ever succeed with it..
+	"Tools" menu have some entries to launch a few apps (kitty,	xcalc, sublime-text, brave, ..), "Workbench" menu have "Quit AmiWB" and "Suspend" "Window" menu have "Clean up", "Show Hidden (Yes/No)", "Show by ..
+(Icons/Names)" menus are not dynamic yet, there's only system menus, app menus substitutions later, if i ever succeed with it..